knative/docs/docs/eventing/event-registry.md

 ## About EventType objects

-EventType objects represent a type of event that can be consumed from a Broker, such as Apache Kafka messages or GitHub pull requests.
+EventType objects represent a type of event that can be consumed from a Broker or Channel, such as Apache Kafka messages or GitHub pull requests.
 EventType objects are used to populate the event registry and persist event type information in the cluster datastore.